- Maximum drawdown during gas-lift operation;

 - No risk of electrical components failure;

 - Tolerance to harsh conditions and unstable inflow;

-To address these issues wells, Lex engineers developed the Turbox gaslift pump.
-The system uses the existing gas-lift infrastructure: a compressor injecting oil or natural hydrocarbon gas.
+TTo address these issues in gas-lift wells, Lex engineers developed the Turbox gaslift system.
+The system uses the existing gaslift infrastructure – a compressor injecting oil or natural hydrocarbon gas.

-Turbox Gaslift System is an upgraded gaslift technology, a combination of Ultra-High-Speed ESP and gas turbine instead of a motor.
-Gas is injected into annulus, entering the gas turbine’s stages, creating torque on its shaft and driving a centrifugal pump.
-Gaslift valve on top of the completion is optional but required on case-by-case equipment selection.
-Rigless deployment is available either with slick line or coil tubing.
+The Turbox Gaslift System is an upgraded and modernized gaslift that uses a combination of our UHS ESPTM and turbines instead of a motor.
+Gas is injected into annulus, entering the gas turbine’s stages, creating torque in its shaft and driving a centrifugal pump.
+A gas lift valve at the top of the wellhead assembly is optional but may be required when selecting equipment on a case-by-case basis.
+Rigless deployment is available either with a slick line or coil tubing.

-Turbox avoids electric power in the well and gains production due to Lex UHS ESPTM with an operating speed up to 15,000 rpm.
+Turbox technology avoids the use of electricity in the well, improves pumping efficiency and gains production with Lex UHS ESPTM with an operating speed up to 15,000 rpm.
 The technology also holds the required drawdown against the minimum gas injection pressure.

 - Limitation on gaslift injection pressure;

 - Limited energy supply;

 - Geothermal wells (ambient temperatures up to 550 °F (288 °C));